 You can browse for folders, select previously used folders or drag and drop a folder into the drop zones.
 Once you have two folders specified, the >=< Start Compare button is enabled and you can click on it to open a new Compare Tab and start comparison of the two folders.
 Folder Sync will automatically create a new Preset for you using the default name format Compare: /Left/Folder/Path With: /Right/Folder/Path.

-The Open a Preset area of the Home Tab provides a convenient way to manage Presets.
+The Open, Edit or Schedule a Preset area of the Home Tab provides a convenient way to manage Presets.

 After you have started a new compare or opened a Preset, they will open in a Compare Tab showing a visual comparison of the folder contents using configurable colours to feedback the differences between the two sides.
 Counters at the bottom of each side provide feedback on what has been read from disk.